maannazer/MyPythonJourney/README.md

 # MyPythonJourney
-The source to my journey in programming using python.
+The source file to my python programming journey.